 WordPress Optimize

-The web is teeming with tips and tricks on how to optimize your WordPress performance.
-Unfortunately, explanations and evaluations of the relevance of the various levers can quickly fall by the wayside.
-We show you the important starting points and levers - in a sensible order and with context.
+The web is teeming with tips and tricks on how to optimise your WordPress performance.
+Unfortunately, explanations and assessments of the relevance of the various levers can quickly fall by the wayside.
+We show you the important starting points and levers – in a sensible order and with context.
 This will help you achieve success particularly quickly.

 We have now hosted a lot of WordPress projects.
 This has generated a lot of data.
 And we are constantly being asked how the loading time of a WordPress website can be further reduced.
-So we have systematically processed our findings from the past few years.
-The result: 10 measures you can use to quickly and easily optimize your WordPress pagespeed.
+So we have systematically analysed our findings from the past few years.
+The result: 10 measures you can use to quickly and easily optimise your WordPress pagespeed.

-One thing is particularly important here: some people are quickly put off by the optimization suggestions from tools such as Google PageSpeed Insights.
-Let me tell you: You won't make the most loading time gains with complicated optimization measures, but with methods that are very easy to implement.
+One thing is particularly important here: some people are quickly put off by the optimisation suggestions from tools such as Google PageSpeed Insights.
+Let me tell you: You won’t make the most loading time gains with complicated optimisation measures, but with methods that are very easy to implement.

-Of course, load time optimization is not an end in itself.
+Of course, load time optimisation is not an end in itself.
 In addition to a better user experience, a shorter loading time also benefits the visibility of your website on Google.
-For this reason, I will also briefly outline what the individual optimization steps are actually about for each point in order to create the appropriate context.
+I will therefore briefly outline what the individual optimisation steps are actually about for each point in order to create the appropriate context.

 In theory, you can work your way from top to bottom and improve the loading time of your website step by step.
 Incidentally, the first seven points also refer to the typical improvement suggestions from Google PageSpeed Insights, which we discuss in more detail in this article, for example.